ahalyasanjiv/Parallel-Programming-LTDP/README.md

 ./sw
 ```

 ## Viterbi
 The Viterbi algorithm is a dynamic programming algorithm that is used to derive
 the most probable sequence of hidden states from a sequence of observations.
 The
 statistical model of hidden states, observations, and the probability distributions
 that show how these states and observations are related is known as a Hidden Markov Model.
+NOTE: Increasing the size of the observation space and state space can greatly affect
+runtime for Viterbi.

 ### Data Generator: hmm_data_gen.h
 This file will be used in all three implementations to randomly generate the observation